-By recycling one million laptops, we can save the energy equivalent to the electricity used by 3,500 American homes in a year, according to the EPA.
+By recycling 1 million laptops, we can save the energy equivalent to the electricity used by 3,500 American homes in a year, according to the EPA.
 This is one of many good reasons to recycle old electronics, yet recycling rates could be much higher.
-Only 38 percent of old computers that had reached the end of their useful lives were collected for recycling in 2009, and for cellphones that number was even lower at 8 percent.
+Only 38% of old computers that had reached the end of their useful lives were collected for recycling in 2009, and for cellphones that number was even lower at 8%.

 Privacy and data theft concerns are often-cited reasons for why people hang on to old electronics.
 The average person may not know how to ensure a laptop’s hard drive is unreadable or that personal data has been removed from a cellphone.